 Free Phone to US

 There is a VOIP phone system in the unit.
 It is the one sitting next to the Wi-Fi internet router (left side of the couch).
 You can make free phone calls to the US using that system.
 Also friends and family can call you directly in the condo unit.
 In case you want to leave a number with people back home … the number is 860-613-5423.
 So when people call you it is as if they are calling a Middletown CT number.
 If they have any long distance charges it will be a charge based on CT not Mexico.
 If they have nationwide (US) toll free calling, it will not cost them anything to call you at that number.

-The other phone (the one not connected to the internet router - on the right side of the couch) is for local Cozumel calls which are also free using this phone... the number is 878-4754.
+The other phone (the one not connected to the internet router - on the right side of the couch) is for local Cozumel calls only, which are also free using this phone ... the number is 878-4754.
 For an emergency (police, fire, & ambulance) dial 911.
 If you are calling a local Cozumel land line you only need to dial the ten digit number.
 If you are calling a local Cozumel cell phone you have to dial 044 + the ten digit number.
 How do you know if the number you want to call is a cell phone?
 Good question.
 If you got the number from a card or advertisement and it starts with 044 than it's a cell phone and you should dial the whole number.
 If you don't know try dialing the 10 digit number first.
 If you get a message (it will be in Spanish) saying your call can not be completed, then try again dialing the 044 + the ten digit number.
 Any long distance charges attributed to the use of the local phone will be charged to the renter, so please use the VOIP phone for calls back to the US.